rcdickerson/orhle/README.md

 existentials (RHLE).
 It accepts programs written in the FunIMP language (detailed information on the input file format is given below) and attempts to verify relational pre- and post-conditions.
-The outcome of a ORHLE verification attempt is either success or failure along with a falsifying model.
+The outcome of an ORHLE verification attempt is either success or failure along with a falsifying model.

 ORHLE is written in Haskell and uses Z3 to discharge verification